 Key Value Comments group <the group="" name="" of="" security="" the=""></the> Custom made user label.
 Per security group you want to filter on in Awingu, an entry with group key needs to be made.
 You can use Import groups from AD to find user groups to auto-generate the labels. username <username domain\username="" format="" in=""></username> Custom made user label.
 Per user name you want to filter on in Awingu, an entry with username key needs to be made.
 You can use Import users from AD to find user groups to auto-generate the labels.
 The domain should be entered in uppercase and username should be entered in lower case, e.g. MYDOMAIN\johndoe upn <username format="" in="" username@fqd-for-upn=""></username> Custom made user label.
 Per user name (via UPN) you want to filter on in Awingu, an entry with upn key needs to be made. ou <the name="" of="" organizational="" the="" unit=""></the> Custom made user label.
 Per OU you want to filter on in Awingu, an entry with ou key needs to be made. all (empty) Predefined user label.
 Do not remove.
 When this label is attached to a drive/app/feature, all users from that domain, can access that drive/app/feature. admin (empty) Predefined user label.
 Do not remove.
-This label corresponds with the groups indicated as admin in the User Connector Configuration. staff (empty) Predefined user label.
+This label corresponds with the groups indicated as admin in the User Connector Configuration. record (empty) Predefined label.
 Do not remove.
-This label corresponds with the groups indicated as staff in the User Connector Configuration .
+Add as label to an application (RDP and RemoteApp) to activate session recording (needs to be enabled).

-record (empty) Predefined label.
+smartcard (empty) Predefined label.
 Do not remove.
-Add as label to an application (RDP and RemoteApp) to activate session recording (needs to be enabled). smartcard (empty) Predefined label.
-Do not remove.
-Add as label to an application (RDP and RemoteApp) to enable Smart Card Redirection. state enabled Predefined user label.
+Add as label to an application (RDP and RemoteApp) to enable Smart Card Redirection state enabled Predefined user label.
 Do not remove (system label).

-\ To look-up the ou, group, username or upn of users that have already signed in on Awingu, navigate to Manage > Users: select a user to show the properties, including the labels.
+^{} To look-up the ou, group, username or upn of users that have already signed in on Awingu, navigate to Manage > Users: select a user to show the properties, including the labels.